apetri/LensTools/docs/source/index.rst

 	py.test

-The tests will need some data files to run: you can download these from ...
+The tests will need some data files to run: coming soon...

 Issues
 ------